 Shelby G. Floyd

 True morality originated from God, neither man nor government.
-The most pure standard of morality has been derived from Moses and Christ.
+The purest standard of morality has been derived from Moses and Christ.
 Morality is the proper relationship between man and his fellow human beings.

-As we approach the 236 birthday of the Republic of America, it is good to reflect on the morality of the United States, the church and all of us as individuals in our various relationships.
-The founding fathers of our great country all for the most part inculcated the divine morality vouchsafed to us from Old and New Testaments of Moses and Christ.
+As we approach the birthday 246 of the Republic of America, it is good to reflect on the morality of the United States, the church and all of us as individuals in our various relationships.
+All the founding fathers of our great country for the most part inculcated the divine morality vouchsafed to us from the Old and New Testaments of Moses and Christ.

 Thus was the morality of America founded upon the morality of divine law.
 Let us all call our country back to its original purpose by each living a life approved by God and man!

 Copyright © 2022 Shelby G. Floyd, All Rights Reserved

 Shelby G. Floyd, Heartland Church of Christ, 1693 West Main Street, Greenwood, Indiana 46142